Restraining orders can go by several names. They are also called protective orders or orders of protection.

 Orders of Protection from New York’s Supreme Court

-These orders stand on their own, and they generally operate with both family and criminal courts.
-If you are actively involved in a criminal or family trial, and you need protection during the proceedings, you can request a restraining order from New York’s Supreme Court.
+These orders stand independently and generally operate with family and criminal courts.
+If you are actively involved in a criminal or family trial and need protection during the proceedings, you can request a restraining order from New York’s Supreme Court.

 You can request these orders in a couple of ways.
 The first is to file a Motion or Order to Show Cause, and the second is to argue for the order in court.
 Work with your attorney to see which option appropriately fits your situation.